 Governors have good attendance at meetings overall.
 Apologies for non-attendance are considered on an individual basis.
-Governors are aware through the code of conduct that non-attendance, which includes apologies not being accepted, will result in the removal of a governor six months from the date of first non-attendance.
-Prospective governors met with the Chair of Governors and the Headteacher in December 2021.
-As a result of the Skills Audit carried out in September 2021, three new governors have been invited to attend the forthcoming Full Governing Body meeting, in January 2022, for ratification.
+Governors are aware, through the code of conduct, that non-attendance which includes apologies not being accepted, will result in the removal of a governor six months from the date of first non-attendance.
+Dan Carver moved from being a parent governor to a co-opted governor from January 2024;